Blepharoplasty North New Jersey

 How Aging Affects Your Eyelids

 The delicate, thin skin of the eyelid can sag because of a number of factors: age, heredity, allergies, and other systemic diseases.
 But a drooping eyelid can cause more than cosmetic problems.
 In some cases, this skin can hang over the eyelashes and actually block peripheral vision.
-At this stage surgery is more than cosmetic, and corrects a serious functional problem known as mechanical ptosis.
+At this stage, surgery is more than cosmetic and corrects a serious functional problem known as mechanical ptosis.

 Am I a Good Candidate for Blepharoplasty?

-Some patients who require eyelid surgery not only have excessive skin on the eyelid but also cannot fully open the eyes because the muscle that opens the eyelid (levator muscle) has detached, weakened or become too loose.
-Although this can be compensated for by raising the eyebrows, the eyelid might eventually droop even more and block the front as well as side vision.
+Some patients who require eyelid surgery not only have excessive skin on the eyelid but also cannot fully open the eyes because the muscle that opens the eyelid (levator muscle) has detached, weakened, or become too loose.
+Although this can be compensated for by raising the eyebrows, the eyelid might eventually droop even more and block the front as well as the side vision.

 Eyelid Surgery for the Correction of Ptosis

 With ptosis surgery a more extensive surgery is performed.
 A deeper cut is made, and the fat is exposed and possibly removed.
 The muscle that opens the eyelid is then exposed and tucked or pleated with several sutures across the eyelid.
 The incision site is closed with sutures, giving a precise plastic surgery hairline scar, positioned so that it will be hidden in the eyelid crease.

 I had an excellent experience with Dr. Richard, the nurse, the anesthesiologist, and the office staff.
 The entire team took the time to introduce themselves and tell me what to expect with my procedure to put my mind at ease.
 The entire team was amazing from beginning to end, exceedingly professional and caring and I would highly recommend them.

 Read More Testimonials